-As of June 30, 2020, all of the securities in this Fund were valued based on Level 1 inputs (see the Schedule of Investments for security categories).
+The following is a summary of the tiered valuation input levels, as of June 30, 2020.
 The level assigned to the securities valuations may not be an indication of the risk or liquidity associated with investing in those securities.
 Because of the inherent uncertainties of valuation, the values reflected in the financial statements may materially differ from the value received upon actual sale of those investments.